Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Riskified Ltd. (RSKD) Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, May 5, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Riskified Ltd. ("Riskified" or the "Company") (NYSE: RSKD) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Riskified pursuant and/or traceable to the Registration Statement issued in connection with the Company's initial public offering conducted on or about July 28, 2021 (the "IPO" or "Offering").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/rskd.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Riskified Ltd. ("Riskified" or the "Company") (NYSE: RSKD) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Riskified pursuant and/or traceable to the Registration Statement issued in connection with the Company’s initial public offering conducted on or about July 28, 2021 (the “IPO” or “Offering”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Frskd.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1933.